EdgeCaser/oreja/README.markdown

 No data ever touches the cloud.
 No recording ever lasts more than a few seconds, and is never saved to any disk or server.

 ## DISCLAIMER
 Use this at your own risk, and do not use it in a way that breaches privacy laws.
 If you live in a jurisdiction with laws around recording conversations there may be further restrictions to how you can use this app.
+You bear sole responsibility for the use of this app or its output files.

 My recommendation: keep it simple and just let people know you are using a note-taking tool and ask if that is ok.
 That should cover most of the gray areas.
 I am not a lawyer, so don't take this as legal advice either.